NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 Answer:

-Isogamy- It refers to the process of fertilisation of two gametes which are exactly similar to each other in morphology, physiology, anatomy, etc. Such gametes are called isogametes.
+Isogamy- It refers to the process of fertilisation of two gametes that are exactly similar to each other in morphology, physiology, anatomy, etc. Such gametes are called isogametes.

 Question 9.
 Differentiate between the following:-